-'Exhausted' migrants on rescue ship face four-day journey to Spain
+'Exhausted' migrants rescued from ship begin four-day journey to Spain

 Anxious wait for migrants

 Meanwhile, the hundreds of migrants stranded at sea face an anxious wait.
-Anelise Borges, a Euronews and NBC journalist currently on board the Aquarius, told CNN Monday that "everyone is extremely hot and very tired."
+Annelise Borges, a Euronews and NBC journalist currently on board the Aquarius, told CNN Monday that "everyone is extremely hot and very tired."

 Many were also worried that they could be returned to Libya.
 "The fear is so present, so palpable," Borges said.